masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 Through this operational dashboard, a program manager can:
-- Filter to a single region or program and instantly see on-time delivery% and open PO value which can be drilled into for root-cause investigation
+- Filter to a single region or program and instantly review on-time delivery, open PO value which can be drilled into for root-cause investigation
-- Snapshot of overall inventory health in each region and where to reallocate inventory
+- View overall inventory health by region and identify where inventory may need to be reallocated
-- Top 5 parts at risk ranked by coverage which require a recovery plan, risk buys
+- Identify the Top 5 at-risk parts by coverage and determine where recovery plans, risk buys, or supplier escalations are needed
-- Overall Clean Launch% for NPI milestones which can be drilled down to locate exact status, challenge and next step
+- Review overall Clean Launch % for NPI milestones and drill into the exact status, challenge, and next step
-- Snapshot of supplier performance which determines high performers and suppliers that require attention
+- Compare supplier performance to identify high performers and suppliers requiring closer management attention

 *Techniques used: Excel Tables with structured references, dynamic dropdown slicers, SUMIFS / COUNTIFS / AVERAGEIFS with wildcard logic, XLOOKUP, LARGE + INDEX/MATCH for dynamic ranking, IFERROR guards, and conditional formatting, all native, nothing hard-coded.*